 Below is an example of this, where I’ve separated the controls to highlight which configuration area(s) they interact with.

-So actions through the view designer will have direct impact with the XML configuration properties, of the Saved Query once the save button it clicked.
+So actions through the view designer will have a direct impact with the XML configuration properties of the Saved Query once the save button is clicked.

 As captured below:

-Or, Editing the filter Criteria, to include more view filter options, will effect the Filter elements in the Fetch XML.
+Or, Editing the filter Criteria, to include more view filter options, will affect the Filter elements in the Fetch XML.